Padel Court Size

 Padel is a fast-growing racquet sport that originated in Mexico in the 1960s.
 It is similar to tennis, but played on a smaller court and with solid walls surrounding the playing area.
 Sports such as football and cricket have benefitted from innovations of shorter and simpler formats to increase participation, and with more Padel Tennis courts being built in the UK, padel looks to follow their example.
-In this blog post, we will discuss the dimensions of a padel court and which materials are typically used for their construction.
+In this blog post, we will discuss padel court size and which materials are typically used for their construction.

 If you are new to padel and would like to have a go, check for your nearest padel facility here.

 A padel court measures 10 meters wide by 20 meters long, which is roughly one-third the size of a traditional tennis court.
 The court is divided into two halves (making each side a 10 x 10 meter square) by a net that stands 88 centimeters high at the center and 92 centimeters high at the posts.
 The minimum height between the court and the ceiling (if covered) is 6 meters.
 The court is surrounded by walls that are 3 meters high on the sides, and 4 meters high at the front and back.